chreliot/senate-howto/main.md

 date: 2025-08-08
 ---

-## Why be interested in this?
+## What is this all for?

 We joined the university, pretty much all of us, to work on things other than academic policy.
 But we all want to do well here, and we want the university to do well.
-Having a set of guidelines and rules governing how we do things can help everyone do what they want to do here well.
+Having a set of guidelines governing how we do things can help everyone do what they want to do here well.
 Ideally, those guidelines—those *policies*—set us up to teach and learn and engage with one another happily and productively, without onerous encumbrances.
-Moreover, ideally the policies are ones we can get behind, because we or our elected representatives had a hand in crafting them or in keeping them around.
+Moreover, ideally the policies are ones we can support, because we or our elected representatives had a hand in crafting them or in keeping them around.

 ## Why is there a University Senate?

 Accordingly, Hofstra's Faculty Statute VII establishes “a University Senate, convened by the Faculty.”
-Our senate has “general powers of supervision over all academic matters concerning the University as a whole.”
+Our Senate has “general powers of supervision over all academic matters concerning the University as a whole.”
 And it can take up “any other matters referred to it by the Board of Trustees, the University President, or the Provost of the University” (FS VII).

 ## What are the Senate's areas of responsibility?